MaJerle/c-code-style/README.md

 }
 ```

-- In case of `do-while` statement, `while` part must be in the same line as closing bracket of `do` part
+- In case of `do-while` statement, `while` part MUST be in the same line as closing bracket of `do` part
 ```c
 /* OK */
 do {